dindazizah/SauceDemo-Automation-RobotFramework/README.md

     -**ChromeDriver**

 ## Test Cases
-These are the test cases for this repository:
+These are the test cases for this repository:<be>
-    1. userAuthentication.robot
+    1. userAuthentication.robot<br>
-    2. shoppingCart.robot
+    2. shoppingCart.robot<br>
-    3. productInventory.robot
+    3. productInventory.robot<br>
     4. checkoutProcess.robot